fcash-js/fcash-wallet-service/README.md

  * signatures:  All Transaction's input signatures, in order of appearance.

 Returns:
- * TX Proposal object. (see [fields on the source code](https://github.com/fcash-js/fcash-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.
+ * TX Proposal object. (see [fields on the source code](https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.

 `/v1/txproposals/:id/broadcast/`: Broadcast a transaction proposal

 Returns:
- * TX Proposal object. (see [fields on the source code](https://github.com/fcash-js/fcash-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.
+ * TX Proposal object. (see [fields on the source code](https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.

 `/v1/txproposals/:id/rejections`: Reject a transaction proposal

 Returns:
- * TX Proposal object. (see [fields on the source code](https://github.com/fcash-js/fcash-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.
+ * TX Proposal object. (see [fields on the source code](https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/txproposal.js)). `.status` is probably needed in this case.

 `/v1/addresses/scan`: Start an address scan process looking for activity.

  Optional Arguments:
- * includeFcashAppBranches: Scan all fcashpay branches following BIP45 recommendation (defaults to false).
+ * includeCopayerBranches: Scan all copayer branches following BIP45 recommendation (defaults to false).

 `/v1/txconfirmations/`: Subscribe to receive push notifications when the specified transaction gets confirmed.
 Required Arguments: